rundom-tech/testergizer-open-core/README.md

 | `execute` | Real execution against the target system. |
 | `baseline` | Reserved for future baseline update flows. |

+Execution modes in Open Core are explicit and deterministic. stub mode is provided as a developer tool for validating test structure, execution flow, and artifact integrity without interacting with real systems.

 ---

 ## Configuration scope